PROMETRIC 8 BEAM

 It came to me set up as a US Type A goniometer.

-To install the ProMetric on a computer running Windows 98, disassemble the case first - insomuch as to allow you access to the top surface of the motherboard.
+FIRST) - insomuch as to allow you access to the top surface of the motherboard.
 Plug the video capture board into a PCI slot, and put the computer back together.

-Plug the included dongle into the 25-pin DB-25 printer port, and tighten the thumbscrews on it so that it does not just summarily fall off.
+Plug the included dongle into the computer's 25-pin DB-25 printer port, and tighten the thumbscrews on it so that it does not just summarily fall off.

 Turn your computer on, and allow it to come up (boot).